Friday, July 29, 2022

 This concept map points to articles in the Tutor/Mentor library. https://tinyurl.com/Law-Justice-Poverty-Links

-As you gather with friends and family, or sit alone in your home, I urge you to take time bookmark these resources, then later take time to dig into the websites and article I point to.
+As you gather with friends and family, or sit alone in your home, I urge you to take time bookmark these resources, then later take time to dig into the websites and articles I point to.
 Find ways you can help preserve and improve on what the founders created over 200 years ago.

 Happy 4th of July.